David HarneskSenior Lecturer

 - Economic Geography, climate change, Energy, Ecology, Geopolitics, Indigenous struggles, Sustainability Science, Emancipatory Social Science

 My research covers a variety of sustainability studies-related themes: mainly multi-scalar drivers of climate change and land-use change, and methodological development within sustainability science.
-My work often relates the mode of social structures and institutions to the development of concrete environmental problems.
-I approach diverse nature-society interactions through problem-driven interdisciplinary research, drawing on social theory and natural science, to develop solutions-oriented research outcomes on sustainability issues.
+Analytically, my work often looks to how prevailing social structures and institutions interacts with natural systems to generate concrete environmental problems.
+I approach these diverse nature-society interactions through problem-driven interdisciplinary research, drawing on human geography, social theory and natural science, to develop solutions-oriented research outcomes on sustainability issues.

 My PhD analyzed North-South dynamics in the geographies of transport energy via the case of EU biofuels.
-Within a sustainability science frame, I drew on critical realism, emancipatory social science, and a mixed methods approach to examine the interdependencies of energy and geography across three interconnected analytical domains: geopolitics, energy markets and energy landscapes.
+Within a sustainability science frame, I examined the interdependencies of energy and geography across three interconnected analytical domains: geopolitics, energy markets and energy landscapes.
 My thesis provided a systematic diagnosis and critique of the major social and environmental claims of EU biofuel regulation, and proceeded to discuss viable alternatives and achievable transformations that could address the concerns raised in the critique.
 You can find my dissertation here, its English press release here, and its Swedish press release here.

 Since 2012 I have been teaching and supervising master - and undergraduate students in a variety of courses at Lund University.
 These include:

 - Climate, Science and Society (MSc)

 - Gender and Sustainability in Theory and Everyday Life (MSc)

 Over the years I have also tought in many other courses: Urban & Rural Systems and Sustainability; Popular Culture and Sustainability; Economy and Sustainability; Environmental Studies and Sustainability Science: Master’s Thesis; Energy and Sustainability; Governance of Sustainability; Historical Aspects of Development; Gender, Global Development, and Postcolonialism; Social Science Lab; Methods for Climate Risk Management; Environmental Science: Industrial Environmental Economics, and; Environmental Science: Instruments for preventative environmental protection.

 Recent research outputs